 Once QR code asset tags are printed and attached, teams can scan them from a mobile device to open the asset profile instantly.
 This gives them quick access to key details such as status, location, owner, tags, hardware data, software information, documents, and activity history.

 From the same mobile flow, teams can also update selected asset information in the field.
-For example, they can edit the asset name, inventory ID, status, location tags, and owner.
+For example, they can edit the status, location, owner, and tags.
 This makes QR code asset tracking more practical for audits, verification tasks, and day-to-day inventory control.

 Quick recap